Reading Time: 2 minutes

 Extreme weather patterns – such as increasing incidents of cyclones and hurricanes – are telltale signs of the damage dealt to the environment.
 But there is another aspect to the environment which has a more subtle yet sinister way of disrupting our health: Air pollution.

-World Environment Day came at a time of these distressing numbers, and this year’s theme was #BeatAirPollution.
-Air pollution is one of the greatest challenges of our time and on 5 June, the call to action for cleaner air has been more pressing than ever.
+These are distressing numbers.
+This year’s theme for World Environment Day is air pollution.
+It is one of the greatest challenges of our time, and the call to action for cleaner air is more pressing than ever.

 When it comes to dealing with the effects of climate change, BRAC has been working with young people to build resilience and raise awareness.
 From building disaster-resilient houses and schools to educating farmers on adaptive practices, our response to climate change has focused on strengthening communities to better prepare with the changes in the environment.